Learn Hockey

 NLDP

-The Nittany Lion Development Program is for youth who have completed at least Hockey 3 within the Pegula Learn to Play program.
-It is meant for those looking to take their skills to the next level.
-This in-house league is a great way to get kids on a team and competing against other hockey players.
+The Nittany Lion Development Program is for youth who have completed at least the first two levels of Pegula's Learn to Play program (or equivalent programs elsewhere).
+It is meant for skaters in the 8U, 10U, and 12U age groups who looking to take their skills to the next level.
+This in-house program is a great way to provide children with access to professional coaching and advanced training at an affordable cost.

-The program offers one skills practice each week and a 3-on-3 game each week.
+The program offers two skills practices each week.
 All players must wear proper hockey equipment, which can be rented from the arena.
-This program is open for players that play travel hockey with the State College Youth Ice Hockey Association or do not play travel hockey at all.
+Participation in all NLDP practices is included in the Icers registration fee, though players do not need to be registered with the State College Youth Ice Hockey Association to enroll in NLDP.

 - Fall Dates: September - December